buhrmi/shitcoinswap/README.md

 # Withdrawal System

-This is Newart Technology's withdrawal system.
+We are implementing Newart Technology's withdrawal system to send tokens and coins to our costumers.

 We start with a postgresql database on AWS that authorized people can read and write to.